 We offer a one-to-one service.
 Our patients value the high standard of care and personal attention they receive, whatever the outcome of their treatment.
 They appreciate our personal touch, attention to detail, accessibility, and deep empathy.
 Our patients feel that we truly care about each individual person walking through our doors.

 At the Herts & Essex Fertility Centre, we pride ourselves on having an in-house Donor Sperm Bank.
 We are constantly striving to increase the number of sperm donors, helping to provide our patients with the very best choice when matching for their preferred characteristics.
 This is made possible by our commitment to our altruistic Sperm Donation and Sperm Sharing schemes.

 Funded IVF for Egg Share Donors: Patients who donate half of their collected eggs to our Egg Share program are being rewarded with a funded IVF treatment.

 We offer a similar scheme to our Sperm Share donors.

 Have you ever thought of egg sharing for no cost IVF treatment

-It gives women, who generously wish to donate eggs, the opportunity to help another woman and in return helps towards funding her much-needed IVF treatment.
+It gives women, who generously wish to donate eggs, the opportunity to help other women and in return, it helps towards funding their much-needed IVF treatment.

 Can anyone become an egg share donor?

 Unfortunately not.
-Egg sharers are donating eggs to another woman and there are strict criteria in place in order to become an egg donor.
+Egg sharers are donating eggs to other women and there are strict criteria in place in order to become an egg donor.